dathymax/Learning-GIT/README.md

 ## LEARNING GIT REMOTE
 ## <h1>This branch use to learning git remote</h1>

-## Will create 2 remote: origin & release
+## Will create 2 or more remotes: origin & release

 ## Run git remote add release "git repository name"